-Its purpose is to engage faculty and administrators in a process of peer mentoring and curricular/co-curricular support designed to apply the mission of the University to their respective disciplines and departments, through a method which connects the disciplines to each other, to an integrated understanding of knowledge, and to the Catholic Intellectual Tradition.
+Its purpose is to engage faculty and administrators in a process of peer mentoring and educational support in order to apply the mission of the University to their respective disciplines and departments, through a method which connects the disciplines to each other, to an integrated understanding of knowledge, and to the Catholic Intellecutal Tradition.

-We have approached the meaning of the mission of Seton Hall University as the intellectual conversion that occurs here, the journey of the human spirit to truth and meaning, through focus on academic excellence and ethical development, engaging in the intellectual, personal and spiritual development of our students, and therefore of ourselves.
+In this program, the meaning of the mission of Seton Hall University is approached as the intellectual conversion that occurs here, the journey of the human spirit to truth and meaning, through focus on academic and ethical development, engaging in the education of the whole person.

-The program provides an understanding and practical application of Bernard J. F. Lonergan's Generalized Empirical Method (GEM) as an effective way to apply the mission of the University to the disciplines/professions.
-GEM highlights the general method of the human spirit as it gives rise to the specialized methods of the sciences and scholarly disciplines, as well as opens out to questions of meaning, community, progress and decline in history, religion and revelation.
+The program provides an understanding and practical application of Bernard J. F. Lonergan's Generalized Empirical Method (GEM) as an effective way to analyze and apply the mission of the University to the disciplines/professions.
+GEM highlights the general method of the human spirit as it gives rise to the specialized methods of the sciences and scholarly disciplines.
+GEM also leads to questions of meaning, community, progress and decline in history, religion and revelation.
 Such a method acknowledges the proper autonomy of the sciences and scholarly disciplines, but it is also able to consider them within the higher viewpoint of faith.
 Lonergan, a Jesuit philosopher and theologian, described his method as follows:

 In brief, underpinning special methods there is what I have named generalized empirical method (GEM).
 Its operations are the operations we can verify each in his own consciousness.
 And the normative pattern that relates these operations to one another is the conscious dynamism of sensitive spontaneity, of intelligence raising questions and demanding satisfactory answers, of reasonableness insisting on sufficient evidence before it can assent yet compelled to assent when sufficient evidence is forthcoming, of conscience presiding over all and revealing to the subject his authenticity or his unauthenticity as he observes or violates the immanent norms of his own sensitivity, his own intelligence, his own reasonableness, his own freedom and responsibility.